 Republicans talk tough on Iran, vie for Jewish vote

 There are around 11 million Palestinians around the world, Palestinian officials say.
-They include refugees and their descendants who left or were forced to flee their homes during the 1948 War of Independence.
-More than 4 million of them live in the West Bank and Gaza Strip.
+They include refugees and their descendants who left their homes during the 1948 war that led to the creation of Israel.
+More than 4 million of them live in the West Bank and the Gaza Strip.

-Ashrawi, a member of the Palestine Liberation Organization Executive Committee, said Gingrich’s remarks harked back to days when the Palestinians’ existence as a people was denied by Israelis such as Golda Meir, prime minister from 1969 to 1974.
+Ashrawi, a member of the PLO’s Executive Committee, said Gingrich’s remarks hark back to days when the Palestinians’ existence as a people was denied by Israelis such as Golda Meir, prime minister from 1969 to 1974.

-“It is certainly regressive," she said.
-“This is certainly an invitation to further conflict rather than any contribution to peace."
+“It is certainly regressive,” Ashrawi said.
+“This is certainly an invitation to further conflict rather than any contribution to peace.

 “This proves that in the hysterical atmosphere of American elections, people lose all touch with reality and make not just irresponsible and dangerous statements, but also very racist comments that betray not just their own ignorance but an unforgivable bias,” she said.

-Fawzi Barhoum, a Hamas spokesman in Gaza, said the Gingrich remarks “were grave comments that represented an incitement for ethnic cleansing against the Palestinians.”
+Fawzi Barhoum, a Hamas spokesman in Gaza, said Gingrich’s remarks “were grave comments that represented an incitement for ethnic cleansing against the Palestinians.”